Stories from Portions 6 and 24

 Rev Theodore Osborne (6‑27‑17)

 Theodore Osborne was born in the State of New Jersey USA in 1837.
-He studied law before leaving the US during the American Civil War and arrived in Sydney penniless and friendless after the ship on which he was a passenger was wrecked off Raratonga in 1864.
+He studied law before leaving the US during the American Civil War and arrived in Sydney penniless and friendless after the ship on which he was a passenger was wrecked off Rarotonga in 1864.

 He became a school teacher until he was persuaded to join the church by the Rev Dr J D Lang.
 After qualifying he was appointed to various Presbyterian parishes in NSW.
 He retired to Lismore and passed away while undergoing medical treatment in Brisbane on 18 November 1940.